 Writing is a great option for anyone that loves (or at least likes) to write.
 You do not need to have an advanced degree in English or Journalism to become a freelance writer.
 In fact, most businesses just care that you are able to consistently meet deadlines and create good content.

-Jobs boards are a good place to get started.
-A few of the best are:
+Jobs boards, like these, are a good place to get started:

 - Profinder by LinkedIn

 Keep in mind that the best way to build a client base is to build a network.
 You can do this by connecting with other writers through Facebook, conferences and courses.